powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/inter-temporal-constraints/generator-constraints-filler.md

 > - The constant power rate of the ramping states is materialized through the same values being used for the lower and
     upper bounds of the power variation
 > - Note the use of power gradients whenever the On state is implicated
-> - The reduced lead and lag times are used for the power gradients when the generator transitions from/to the On state
-    to/from a ramping state.
-This denotes the actual time during which the power is "free" (or simply constrained by gradients).